10 Best Herbal Teas For Pimples

 Herbal teas can be a natural and effective remedy for treating pimples due to their anti-inflammatory and antibacterial properties.

-However, it's important to patch test new herbs to avoid allergic reactions and consult a dermatologist for severe or persistent acne.
+However, it's important to patch test and consult a dermatologist if you have sensitive skin or severe acne.

 FREE Herb Drying Checklist